 d) Issuing a National Letter of Intent or the institution's written offer of athletically related financial aid

 NCAA Eligibility Center

-Please fill out the recruit form on this link.
+Please visit the home page of the team you are interested in to fill out that team's recruiting questionnaire.
 It will be forwarded to the sport's recruiting coordinator.
 Please note that NCAA rules do not allow coaches to send recruiting materials to prospects until Sept.
 1 at the beginning of a prospect's junior year in high school.
 They may send only a questionnaire before that time.

 You may visit Yale University at any time before and including your senior year.
 There is no limit on the number of times you may visit at your own expense.
 (In men's basketball, a prospect may not make unofficial visits during the month of July).
 You may be issued three complementary tickets to a Yale athletic contest issued only through a gate list.

 An official visit is a visit to the institution that is financed in whole or part by Yale.
 This visit may not exceed 48 hours.
 Yale may pay the transportation costs to and from our campus for the prospect, but not the prospects parents, legal guardians or coach.
 Once on campus meals, lodging and entertainment comparable to that of normal student life may be provided to the prospect and the prospect's parents or legal guardians.
 Prospects may make up to 5 official paid visits to college campuses.

 No school in the Ivy League offers aid based on athletic ability.
 Like all Ivy League institutions, Yale University offers financial aid based on need.
 Please go to the following link for more information on financial aid at Yale.

 Yale University encourages students to apply using the online application system.
 Please use the following link for information on admissions.

 Information about the Ivy League can be found here.